Vilcsek family collection

 Erika died in 2005 of pulmonary disease.
 Eva died in 2018.

 Scope & ContentCollection consists primarily of records generated or used during the period of the Second World War by the Vilcsek family in Budapest, Hungary.
-These include vital and personal records of the Vilcsek family, photographs, and postcards mailed to the family from Ernő Vilcsek while he was in a labour camp in Hungary.
+These include vital statistics and personal records of the Vilcsek family, photographs, and postcards mailed to the family from Ernő Vilcsek while he was in a labour camp in Hungary.
 Collection also consists of artworks, several on the theme of the Holocaust, created by Eva Kero after her immigration to Vancouver, BC.

 Collection has been arranged into four series: Correspondence (1942), Family records ([after 1881]–1949), Artworks (1969–1971) and Photographs (1917–[before 1943]).